ARMSX2/ARMSX3/README.md

 app/src/main/cpp/discord_sdk/ if you want that feature.
 The build skips it otherwise.

 Running it needs PS3 firmware, which is not included.
-Install PS3UPDAT.PUP from Sony's support site through the setup screen in the app.

 License
 -------